The following questions and answers will help individuals understand what a career in tropical medicine offers:

 How can a study in tropical medicine enhance my career opportunities?

 The programs offered at the National School of Tropical Medicine can provide useful supplements to pair with other degrees.
 For instance, the Diploma in Tropical Medicine is a great credential for physicians and other health professionals who need to know about the specific diseases affecting people who live in poverty or resource-poor settings.
 The Tropical Medicine Summer Institute provides intensive, hands-on exposure to tropical medicine for undergraduates planning careers in this field.
-The Seminar in Tropical Medicine allows undergraduates, graduate students, and professionals to explore topics in tropical medicine and gain knowledge about these major global health problems affecting humankind.

 Where do tropical medicine professionals work?

 In the United States health professionals with training in tropical medicine are employed in a variety of traveler’s clinics and clinics specialized in refugee health or infectious diseases.
 In countries throughout the world, especially developing countries, where tropical diseases are widespread, individuals with training in tropical medicine work as front line healthcare providers as well as developers and implementers of prevention and treatment programs.
 In some cases they are employed by international health organizations such as the WHO and other UN agencies , national public health agencies such as the CDC and state and local public health agencies, government agencies such as USAID and USAID contractors such as RTI International, FHI360, and others.
 They also work in variety of non-governmental organizations (NGOs).

 Why pursue opportunities at a tropical medicine school vs. a public health school?